iluvjava/Maths/Notebook 2.0 obsidian/AMATH 581 Scientific Computing/Introduction to Fourier Transform Fourier Series.md

 ```

 Please note that there is a shifting for the frequencies domain, and we need to use `fftshit` command to bring it back to match the frequencies domain defined in the Fourier Transform.

-This is the case due some of the subtleties involved in the Discrete Fourier Transform Algorithm .
+This is the case due some of the subtleties involved in the Discrete Fourier Transform Algorithm.

 **NOTE**:

 The Fourier Transform of the Gaussian is the Gaussian.
 To compute the shifted multiplier for FFT derivative, this is the procedures for doing so.
 ```matlab
 k = (2*pi/L)*(-N/2: N/2 - 1);  % The lower infinite and upper inifity on the fourier transform.